CharlesA2020/moaktest-stackbit/index.md

     section_id: intro
     background_style: style1
     actions:
-      - label: Learn more
+      - label: Learn more about our school
-        url: '#one'
+        url: 'about'
         is_scrolly: true
         is_primary: false
     component: intro.html